ritik2110/TextAnalysisIMDB/README.md

-This code is written to analyse data taken from IMBD for various movie reviews.
+This code is written to analyze data taken from IMBD for various movie reviews.
 These Movie reviews are divided into 3 categories Positive, Neutral, Negative, using these data points the above LSTM model is predicting the review category on the test dataset.
-This code also perform some basic EDA on the dataset and sort after the most commonly used word in this movie review dataset.
+This code also performs some basic EDA on the dataset and sorts after the most commonly used word in this movie review dataset.
-The model is able to predict this with a good accuracy of 82.99%.
+The model is able to predict this with good accuracy of 82.99%.